thomktz/betterave/README.md

 ### Docker

 The code is containerized using Docker.
 Both frontend and backend have their Dockerfile, and a `docker-compose.yml` in the root folder is used to orchestrate them, and the database/volumes.
-More information on how to setup the app for development can be found in the section
+More information on how to setup the app for development can be found in the Setup for Development section.

+The compose file also allows us to use a specific address for the frontend and backend within a docker network, which is useful for the reverse proxy.

 ### Server